 - Steve Wagner, Justice for All

 3. Advertise your event well!
-Invite other school political groups to attend your event.
-Ask your teachers to tell all their students about the event.
-Put fliers up at school, chalk, and use word of mouth and Facebook to get the word out about the event.
+Invite other campus political groups, as well as the Women’s Center, to attend your event.
+Ask your professors to tell all their students about the event.
+Put flyers up around campus, chalk, and use word of mouth and social media to get information about your event around campus.

 4. Educate yourself about the topic of debate, so that after the speakers are done debating you can ask informed, thought-provoking questions.
 In addition, educating yourself will help you reach out to students who are interested in your group leading up to and after the time of your event.